dandavison/xenops/README.md

         </tr>
       </table>

-You may also want to create the image for all math/table/TikZ elements in the document.
+You may also want to create images for all math/table/TikZ elements in the document.
 To do that, position the cursor outside any element and issue `xenops-dwim`.

 The other command to know from the start is `xenops-doctor`: run this if something is not working.